 Nichelle Nichols, Television Actress Who Portrayed Lt.
-Uhura In Star Trek, Diagnosed With Dementia
+Uhura In ‘Star Trek,’ Diagnosed With Dementia

 Nichols would remain with her co-stars until the show was canceled a few scant years later, before the cult following that would later carry the show had sprung up.
 Her reasoning?
 That she should remain a public figure in popular fiction, a positive role model for millions of young women and children.

 Nichelle Nichols has contributed greatly to the advancement of women and racial minorities in terms of the physical sciences, particularly space exploration, following her departure from the spotlight.
-Named a Governor of the National Space Society, and lauded for her contribution to the field and a growing interest thereof, Nichols has been a lifelong advocate for a more inclusive, more diverse future here on Earth or amongst the stars.
+Named a governor of the National Space Society, and lauded for her contribution to the field and a growing interest thereof, Nichols has been a lifelong advocate for a more inclusive, more diverse future here on Earth or among the stars.